mythic-ai/summercamp2021/embedded/docs/Mu_Editor_Getting_Started.md

 [toc]

+> **Attention:** *This is not the IDE we're currently recommending for MicroPython on our summer camp breadboard.
+Please look at the Thonny documentation.*
+>
 > **Note:** These instructions might require help from a seasoned computer user or adult.

 ## Get the Mu Python editor program for your home computer